 April 14th, 2017- Initial document deadline for prescreening; includes qualifying English proficiency exams.

-April 19-26th , 2017- Candidates will be invited to interview with Intel and Ho Chi Minh City People’s Committee
+April 19-26th , 2017- Candidates will be invited to interview with Intel Products Vietnam and Ho Chi Minh City People’s Committee

-May 1st , 2017- Up to nineteen candidates approved by Intel and Ho Chi Minh City People’s Committee will be encouraged to submit their complete application to ASU
+May 1st , 2017- Up to nineteen candidates approved by Intel Products Vietnam and Ho Chi Minh City People’s Committee will be encouraged to submit their complete application to ASU

 May 5th, 2017- Final ASU Application Deadline.